 Suggestion: Watch the 10 minutes video tutorial before reading this article

-One of the most popular marketplaces is definitely Kaola, which has seen a massive growth the past years.
+One of the most popular marketplaces is undoubtedly Kaola, which has seen a massive growth the past years.

 What is Kaola?

 Kaola was established by NetEase in 2015, which is one of China’s biggest IT companies.